moorepants/dissertation/motioncapture.rst

    100% (left axis), the dotted lines are scaled to 20% (right axis).

 It is clear that at all speeds most motion takes place in the Steer-Yaw-Roll class.
-Also interesting is that unlike in the normal pedaling situation, the Knee motion percentage does not increase at low speeds.
+Also interesting is that unlike the normal pedaling situation, the Knee motion percentage does not increase at low speeds.
 This may mean that the lateral knee motion is connected to pedaling in some way.
 Like for the pedaling case, the Bounce and Knees classes may contain different principal components and a statistical approach to evaluate the percent variance of the classes